Get free heat pump quotes

 Why is my electricity bill so high with an air source heat pump?

-Air source heat pumps use electricity to convert heat from the air into heat for your home, so it’s normal to see an increase in your electricity bills when you switch from gas heating to electric heating.
+Air source heat pumps use electricity (which is typically more expensive than gas at the moment) to convert heat from the air into heat for your home, so it’s normal to see an increase in your electricity bills when you switch from gas heating to electric heating.

 However, if you notice an unusual spike in your electricity usage, it could indicate that there’s a problem with your heat pump.
 In this situation, it’s a good idea to get it serviced by a professional so they can tell you what’s wrong and fix it.

-When air conditioners go wrong, it’s usually because of a few common reasons.
+When heat pumps go wrong, it’s usually because of a few common reasons.
 Troubleshooting these problems can help you keep bills down and speed up getting the heat pump back up and running.

 To this end, we’ve rounded up seven common problems with heat pumps so you can know what to look out for.

-1. The heat pump’s not heating or won’t turn on
+• The heat pump isn’t heating or won’t turn on

 We’ll go into more detail about each problem and how to solve it in the sections below.

-You’ll likely notice if a heat pump isn’t heating your home.
-But don’t worry, you can usually check a few simple things to narrow down the issue quickly.
+The first heat pump problem you’ll likely notice if a heat pump isn’t heating your home.
+But don’t worry, you can check a few simple things to narrow down the issue quickly.

 Malfunctioning thermostat